-- 2) Work closely with any Rally Committee Coordinator or director to assist in any duties he/she feels necessary. - 3) Responsible for the communication of upcoming events to the Senate at all meetings. - 4) Shall be required to attend one-third (1/3) of all Rally Committee events.
+- 2) Work closely with any Rally Committee Coordinator or director to assist in any duties they feel necessary. - 3) Responsible for the communication of upcoming events to the Senate at all meetings. - 4) Shall be required to attend one-third (1/3) of all Rally Committee events.